 Maria Lizardo, LMSW

-Ms. Lizardo joined NMIC as the Director of Social Services in 1998.
-In 2004, she was promoted to Deputy Director of Client Services.
-Before joining NMIC, Ms. Lizardo worked at PROMESA, Inc., a multi-service agency in the Bronx.
-During the eight years she worked there, she advanced from being a social worker in the substance abuse program to the Director of Community Development.
-In this role, she had the responsibility of implementation and oversight of numerous tenant, youth, open space, and safety programs.
-In 2014, Ms. Lizardo served initially as the Interim Executive Director and was then promoted to Executive Director of NMIC.
+Maria joined NMIC as the Director of Social Services in 1998 and was promoted to be the Deputy Director of Client Services in 2004.
+Before joining NMIC, she worked at PROMESA, Inc., a multi-service agency in the Bronx for eight years, during which time she advanced from being a social worker in the substance abuse program to the Director of Community Development with responsibility for implementation and oversight of numerous tenant, youth, open space, and safety programs.
+In 2014, Maria served initially as the Interim Executive Director and was then promoted to Executive Director of NMIC.
 NMIC is a settlement house providing services to 14,000 community members a year throughout its four offices.
 She is board member of the Human Services Council (HSC), Latinas & Lideres, the National Dominican Day Parade, the Riverside Park Conservancy, and United Neighborhood Houses (UNH).

 She earned her B.S. from Hunter College of the City of New York and her Master of Social Work degree from the Silberman School of Social Work at Hunter College.
 She is bilingual in English and Spanish.
 She is a product of the Hamilton and Washington Heights communities.

 Chief Financial Officer